East York Collegiate Institute: History

+The school was a particularly notable community hub during the first half of its life and served as the main school in East York.
+World War II rallies, community fundraisers, and qualifying events for the British Empire Games were held on school grounds.
+The school was often a site of public meetings for East York council and other community organizations, and also hosted several sporting events and competitions.
+At one point following the 1945 legislation, a rifle shooting range was built in the basement of the school for the East York Rifle and Revolver club.
+In 1960, the first annual community-wide Canada Day (then Dominion Day) celebrations were held on the school’s stadium grounds.

 In 1977, the school was visited by Prime Minister of Canada Pierre Trudeau.

 In 1988, East York Collegiate received major renovations such as the new wing in the north and south, and a second double gym costed at $9.9-million in a similar manner to Scarborough's R.H.
 King Collegiate Institute during their renovations in 1976.
 Save for the entrance arch, the original school and components of the building were demolished and now serve as a parking lot.
 The modern school was designed by architects Page and Steele.

 East York Collegiate Institute implemented a school uniform policy in 2002 but decided to remove it in 2023.

 School life

 Sports and athletics

 EYCI has an athletics program, with strong showings by its Senior Boys' Hockey team, Varsity Girls' Hockey team (who made it to OFSAA in 2008–09 and 2011–12), as well as both the Junior and Senior Boys' Soccer squads.
 Historically from the 1950s to the 1980s, the school was a perennial powerhouse in Canadian-rules Football (York League) and Baseball (TSSAA).
 The Senior Boys Cross Country team also qualified for OFSAA in the Fall of 2009 and 2010.
 The Girls Junior Basketball team won the city championship in 2009–10.

-More recently, the Varsity Girls' Outdoor Soccer team won back to back City Championships and qualified for OFSAA in the 2018-19 and 2021-2022 seasons.
+More recently, the Varsity Girls' Outdoor Soccer team won back to back City Championships and qualified for OFSAA in the 2018–19 and 2021-2022 seasons.

+The East York men's football team, the Goliaths, have served as a long-standing symbol of the community.
+In the 1970s, East York council adopted a puppy bulldog in honour of the Borough's 50th anniversary, which was subsequently named Goliath after the EYCI team.